DigitalConstruct-xyz/commandline_interface_flutter/README.md

 NOTE: This package is also available on pub.dev, but it is not recommended to use it, as it is not updated as often as the GitHub version.

 ## Usage
 Steps:
  - 1: Create a new class that extends the CLIManagerBase class
    - override the `execute(String command)` method
-     - this is where you will implement the logic of your CLI
+      - ### Methods avaliable in the class:
-       - use `addWidgetToScreen(Widget)` to add widget to the CLI
+        - `addWidgetToScreen(widget: Widget)`: Adds a widget to the screen.
-       - `setWidgetsOnScreen(List<Widget>)` to set the widgets on the CLI
+        - `removeWidgetFromScreen(widget: Widget)`: Removes a widget from the screen.
-       - `inputFieldOnChanged(String)` to process changes in the input text field`
+        - `getWidgetsOnScreen(): List<Widget>`: Gets the list of widgets currently on the screen.
-       - use `clear()` to clear the CLI
+        - `setWidgetsOnScreen(widgets: List<Widget>)`: Sets the widgets on the screen.
-       - use `addTextToInputField(String text)` to add text to the input text field
+        - `addTextToInputField(text: String)`: Adds text to the input field.
-       - use `setKeyboaryType(TextInputType)`
+        - `scroll(offset: double)`: Scrolls the display by a specified offset.
-       -
+        - `inputFieldOnChanged(s: String)`: Handles changes in the input field.

- - 2: Create an instance of the new class
+        - `clear()`: Clears the display.

- - 3: Add the instance to CLI Widget Generator
+ - 2: Create an instance of the new class and Add the instance to CLI Widget Generator
    - `CLIWidget cli = CLIWidgetGenerator(CLIManagerBase: instance)`
  - 4: Add the CLIWidget instance to widget tree

- - step 1:
+ - ### 1 Create a new class that extends the CLIManagerBase
 ```dart
 import 'package:commandline_interface/commandline_interface.dart';
 import 'package:flutter/material.dart';